Photo-assisted spin transport in double quantum dots with spin-orbit interaction: Effective model

 \section{Effective model}

-In this section, we briefly discuss the origin of the OME term $\hat{H}_1(t)$ in the Hamiltonian of equation~(\ref{eq:H_total}).
-We follow a similar derivation to \cite{Rashba2008,Borhani2012}, employing a Schrieffer-Wolff transformation (SWT) to obtain the effective Hamiltonian on the basis employed in the main text.
-We consider the Hamiltonian for a single particle in a linear DQD (in the x-direction) under both electric and magnetic fields and in the presence of SOC modeled by the spin-orbit vector~\cite{Villavicencio2013} $\bm{\alpha}=(\alpha_x,\alpha_y,0)$ compatible with 2DEGs grown along the [001] direction~\cite{Hanson2007}, i.e., the z-direction in our model.
-We consider an electric field in the x-direction and a Zeeman splitting $E_{z}$ in the direction normal to the QD plane (in the z-direction).
-All this together yields the Hamiltonian
+In this appendix, we provide a brief overview of the origin of the OME term $\hat{H}_1(t)$ in the Hamiltonian of equation~(\ref{eq:H_total}).
+To obtain the effective Hamiltonian on the basis employed in the main text, we follow a similar derivation to \cite{Rashba2008,Borhani2012} and employ a Schrieffer-Wolff transformation (SWT).
+We start by considering the Hamiltonian for a single particle in a linear DQD (in the $x$-direction) under both electric and magnetic fields and in the presence of SOC modeled by the spin-orbit vector $\bm{\alpha}=(\alpha_x,\alpha_y,0)$~\cite{Villavicencio2013}, that is compatible with a two-dimensional electron gas grown along the [001] direction~\cite{Hanson2007}.
+In our model, the $z$-direction corresponds to the direction normal to the QD plane.
+We consider an electric field in the $x$-direction and a Zeeman splitting $E_{z}$ in the $z$-direction.
+The resulting Hamiltonian can be written as

 The scalar potential $V\left(x\right)$ for the DQD exhibits two minima at $\pm\ell$, near which the potential can be chosen as harmonic $V_{\mathrm{osc}}\left(x\right)=\left(1/2\right)m\omega_{0}^{2}x^{2}$.
 In the tight-binding approximation, we first evaluate the local Hamiltonians in each dot in the eigenfunctions of the individual harmonic potentials